animate-css/animate.css/README.md

  	animation-iteration-count: infinite; // Default
 }
 ```
+###Live demo

+View the animation library in action over at http://daneden.me/animate/

 *Note: be sure to replace "vendor" in the CSS with the applicable vendor prefixes (webkit, moz, ms, o).*